Only Division III program with two full-time strength coaches

 Friday has competed at numerous USA Powerlifting events, including two first-place finishes at the 2012 Minnesota State Open and 2011 Nebraska Powerlifting Championships.
 He was also a member of the Dutch baseball team from 2008-2010.

-Richards is in his second year as a strength and conditioning intern and is a member of the football team.
-He assists with the softball program.
+Dailey is in his third year as a strength and conditioning intern and is a menber of the track & field team.
+He works with football and wrestling and leads men's cross country.